 At the Burns House, a sprawling contemporary dwelling settled atop a hillside in Santa Monica Canyon, music and architecture intertwine.
-Designed by in 1973 by Charles Moore—the mastermind behind Sea Ranch, the innovative planned-community in Sonoma County—was realized for Leland Moore, an architecture aficionado and urban planning and housing economics professor at the University of California, Los Angeles.
-Moore was looking for a house that followed traditional Californian design but that could also house a very particular element: a massive timber organ.
+Designed by Charles Moore—the mastermind behind Sea Ranch, the innovative planned-community in Sonoma County—the residence was realized in 1973 for Leland Burns, an architecture aficionado and urban planning and housing economics professor at the University of California, Los Angeles.
+Burns was looking for a house that followed traditional Californian design but that could also house a very particular element: a massive timber organ.
 Burns passed away last year at the age of 87 in his Santa Monica home, and now the house keys of his Santa Monica residence have been passed over to the Charles Moore Foundation, an organization dedicated to preserving the postmodernist architect and educator’s work.

 Burns House is the third home designed by Moore to be added to the Foundation’s collection, following the Moore/Andersson Compound—Moore’s personal home and studio in Austin, Texas—and Condominium #9 at Sea Ranch.
 The Foundation was founded in 1997 in Austin; its work encompasses programming related to the late architect, offering residencies, lectures, conferences, and the publication Placenotes.
 This latest gift will continue not only the legacy of Moore but of Burns and his love of music.